-THEODORE H. SPRINK SVP/National Marketing Director, UCC Risk Mgmt.
-Division, Fidelity National Financial Family of Companies efore July 2007, the market was awash in liquidity with far "too much money chasing too few deals."
-Perhaps we should say too few well-structured deals: Hedge funds and private equity partnerships in competition with or financed by banks, were seeking to deploy vast sums of money from the constant flow of contributions from pension plans, endowment funds and foreign investors.
-In the wake of this competition, relaxed covenant packages and historically low risk pricing, there has been very little room for error.

-Attorney Scott McPhee of the Los Angeles office of Morrison Foerster LLP, who represents Countrywide as well as other leading lenders, notes, "Loan markets have suffered in recent years with 'excess capital," which has led to greater competition for loan originations and relaxed underwriting standards."
-McPhee refers to such relaxed underwriting standards as having an impact on credit quality, loan pricing, potential legal fees, reliance collateral, default rates and ultimately, recoveries.
+Title Industry had developed competing ALTA-type of real estate title policy forms to benefit lenders Before July 2007 the market was awash in liquidity with far too much money chasing too few deals.
+Perhaps we should say too few well-structured deals: Hedge funds and private-equity partnerships in competition with or financed by banks, were seeking to deploy vast sums of money from the constant flow of contributions from pension plans, endowment funds and foreign investors.
+In the wake of this competition, relaxed covenant packages and historically low-risk pricing, there has been very little room for error.
+Attorney Scott McPhee of the Los Angeles office of Morrison Foerster LLP, who represents Countrywide as well as other leading lenders, stated, "Loan markets have suffered in recent years with 'excess capital' which has led to greater competition for loan originations and relaxed underwriting standards".
+McPhee referred to such relaxed underwriting standards as having an impact on credit quality, loan pricing, potential legal fees, reliance collateral, default rates and ultimately, recoveries.

-It has been noted over the last two year's of Quarterly Senior Loan Surveys that underwriting standards continue to trend downward.
-Implicit in these findings, loss-given default exposures have risen.
+It has been noted over the last two years of Quarterly Senior Loan Surveys that underwriting standards continued to trend downward.
+Implicit in these findings, loss-given-default exposures had risen.
 At a recent Standard & Poors (S&P) symposium on CLOs and commercial loans, it was suggested that the recovery rates on the S&P migration tables would need to be recalibrated to reflect an increased level of risk.

 S&P further proffered that the next cyclical downturn could be more severe than recent experience.
-Bruce Fraser of the Los Angeles office of Sidley & Austin, who represents Wells Fargo Bank as well as other major lenders, states, "The current and expected unstable future economic conditions will likely result in increased loan defaults, which will cause greater reliance on credit quality and risk management tools."
+Bruce Fraser of the Los Angeles office of Sidley & Austin, who represents Wells Fargo Bank as well as other major lenders, stated, "The current and expected unstable future economic conditions will likely result in increased loan defaults, which will cause greater reliance on credit quality and risk management tools".

-The exposure to operational risk has also escalated substantially and has made many institutions more vulnerable to losses from "failed or inadequate internal processes, people and systems."
+The exposure to operational risk has also escalated substantially and has made many institutions more vulnerable to losses from failed or inadequate internal processes, people and systems.
 From the perspective of risk managers, supervisors and shareholders, the consequences of such failures are severe.
-As we will discover, one of the risk management tools that bridges credit and operational risk for secured Commercial & Industrial (C&I) loans has been used by bankers for years within their real estate portfolios.
+As we will discover, one of the risk management tools that bridges credit and operational risk for secured commercial & industrial (C&I) loans has been used by bankers for years within their real estate portfolios.

-The Basel Committee on Banking Supervision's Consultative Document on Operational Risk stated: "The primary mechanism currently used for mitigating operational risk exposure is insurance."
-Title insurance has been used by risk managers to shift risk in the past, and has become an essential component of the real estate secured lending business and mortgage-backed securitization market.
+The Basel Committee on Banking

+Supervision's Consultative Document on Operational Risk stated: "The primary mechanism currently used for mitigating operational risk exposure is insurance."
+Title insurance has been used by risk managers to shift risk in the past, in what has become an essential component of real estate secured lending business and mortgage-backed securitization market.